m-heshmat/Breast-Cancer-dataset/README.md

 This project focuses on using various machine learning techniques to classify and cluster breast cancer cases.
-The project employs a wide array of classifiers methods, detailing their implementation and functionality.
+The project employs a wide array of classifiers methods, with a GUI, detailing their implementation and functionality.

 **Dataset**